lbozarth/lbozarth.github.io/index.md

 <div id="bio" class="sec_div">
     <h3>SHORT BIO</h3>
     <p>I grew up in the West Coast, and earned my bachelors in Computer Science from the University of Washington, Seattle.
 I then worked at Amazon and Google as a full stack software engineer for a few years.
-Recently, I earned my PhD from the University of Michigan, School of Information.</p>
+Recently, I earned my PhD from the University of Michigan, School of Information.
+I'm currently working as a Data Engineer at the Center for Informed Public (CIP) at the University of Washignton, Seattle</p>
     <p>Outside of work, I enjoy basketball, badminton, running, weight lifting, horror films, Dungeons and Dragons with my close friends, and teaching my pets new tricks.
 I have also solo backpacked in Asia and Europe for half a year, and contemplated being a wandering comedian for a time.</p>
 </div>